-- b.
-In a straight line to the nearest public sidewalk, walkway, street, road or highway by the nearest route; - c.
-Along such public sidewalk, walkway, street, road or highway by the nearest route; - d.
+- d.
 To the main entrance of the existing establishment identified in "ii" above. - iii.
 The shopping center must meet this UDO's off-street parking requirements for all existing and new uses. - iv.
 The applicant must obtain a permit for conforming, non-temporary wall signage for the building storefront for the duration of the lease period.